Azure/bicep-registry-modules/avm/res/relay/namespace/README.md

 ### Parameter: `authorizationRules`

-Authorization Rules for the Relay namespace.
+Authorization Rules for the Relay Namespace.

 - Required: No
 - Type: array